Nishal3/airbnb-warehousing/README.md

 ### 4.2 Creating an S3 Gateway and Connecting a Subnet

-In order for a connection to work, the connector has to be able to access an S3 Gateway.
+For a connection to work, the connector has to be able to access an S3 Gateway.
 We will be doing that in this step.

 1. Navigate to the Virtual Private Cloud (VPC) console
 2. Click "Endpoints" on the left menu and then hit "Create endpoint"